Koziev/RussianPoetryScansionTool/README.md

 - **Technicality Scoring**: Evaluates prosodic defects and calculates a *technicality* score, ranging from 0 (complete non-compliance with poetic constraints) to 1 (perfect compliance with a poetic meter).
 - **Rhyme Detection**: Identifies rhymes, including slant (fuzzy) rhymes.

+Please refer to our paper for more details: [Automated Evaluation of Meter and Rhyme in Russian Generative and Human-Authored Poetry](https://arxiv.org/abs/2502.20931).

 ### Usage notes